nie-ine/e-editiones/_site/README.md

 1. cd into repository with ``cd e-editiones``.
 1. Run ``bundle install`` to fetch the needed Ruby gems.
 1. cd into "ttl_conv" with ``cd ttl_conv``.
-1. Set up a Python virtual environment.
+1. Set up a Python virtual environment. # virtualenv ttl_conv
-1. Activate your virtual environment.
+1. Activate your virtual environment. # source ttl_conv/bin/activate # deactivate
 1. Run ``pip3 install -r requirements.txt`` to fetch the needed Python packages.
 1. cd back to "e-editiones" with ``cd ..``.